-For a traveler like me, understanding local culture and getting a feel of the local way of life is just as much a part of the travel experience as visiting new places or meeting new people is.
-If I didn’t have any local interaction in a journey, the journey feels incomplete.
+For me, understanding local culture and getting a feel of the local life is just as much important as visiting new places and meeting new people.
+If I didn’t have local interaction on a journey, the journey feels incomplete.

-From its appearance, and the kind of placement it offers (tucked away from the real world kind of setting) Cheog was certainly a place where tourists would want to spend a few relaxing nights, unwinding and just being close to nature.
+From its appearance, and the kind of placement it offers — tucked away from the real world kind of setting — it was certainly a place where tourists would want to spend a few relaxing nights, unwinding and just being close to nature.

 Cheog appeared as one of those hidden gems meant for tourists who want to relax, forget their busy life behind, and spend a few nights unwinding and just being in the moment.

-What To See And Do In Cheog
+What To Do In Cheog

-To be honest, there’s isn’t much for a regular tourist to see and do in Cheog, except for trekking in mountains (and you will have to find your own trails) exploring the village, and enjoying fresh oxygen and organic food.
+To be honest, there’s isn’t much for a regular tourist, except for trekking in mountains (and you will have to find your own trails) exploring the village, and enjoying fresh oxygen and organic food.

-Here one can spend their holidays blissfully, under their own solitude or while interacting with a few happy locals.
+In Cheog, one can spend their holidays blissfully, under their own solitude or while interacting with a few happy locals.

-As soon as you take the Cheog road (from Fagu) you drive about 3km before you see another road-sign directing you to ‘Gadharav’ (written in hindi).
+As soon as you take that road and drive for about 3km you see another road-sign directing you to ‘Gadharav’ (written in hindi).
 Take that road all the way to the dead-end (2km only) and that’s it.
-The first establishment of the village on your left is where you will have to go and stay – Anirudh Homestay, the only homestay in the entire town.
+The first establishment of the village on your left is where Anirudh Homestay is located.

-Until Fagu, you can also come on a bus.
+If you are coming in a bus, however, take Delhi to Narkanda bus and come until Fagu.
 The road until Fagu is National Highway 5 – the one that connects Chandigarh to Shimla, before further leading to other places in Shimla District, so transportation until Fagu is no problem.